 Rather than discussing here how long a K-1 visa would take for each of the theoretical circumstances, we recommend cases with more complexity to be discussed privately with an immigration attorney.
 If the applicant finds themselves in a more challenging situation, please contact an experienced attorney at Shoreline Immigration for catered guidance, especially when beginning to navigate through the K-1 visa process.

-To answer the question in general of, “How long does it take to get a K-1 visa,” the timeframes presently range from 10-13 months.
+To answer the question in general of, “How long does it take to get a K-1 visa,” the timeframes presently range from 8-10 months in 2025.
 Extended processing times can vary from just a few additional months, and up to one additional year.
-Unfortunately, there could be certain factors resulting in K-1 visa processing delays.
+Unfortunately, there could be certain factors resulting in K-1 visa processing delays or denial.

 Circumstances outside of the applicant’s control could include: